elmastudio/aino-blocks/readme.txt

 License URI      : https: //www.gnu.org/licenses/gpl-2.0.html
 Tags             : blocks, layout, grid, design, block

- A collection of page builder blocks to build professional WordPress websites.
+ A collection of blocks for the Gutenberg block editor to build professional WordPress websites.

 == Description ==

-The AinoBlocks website builder blocks are a collection of blocks for the Gutenberg block and site editors.
+The AinoBlocks website builder blocks are a collection of blocks for the Gutenberg block editor.
 With AinoBlocks and our Full Site Editing block themes you can create professional websites with ease.

 == Installation ==